The Shroud of Turin

 2 Portrayal of the top of the man's head:

 There are two images on the sheet, showing a man's back and front.
 That is because this burial shroud was apparently wrapped from the the man's toes, up the front of his body, over his head, and down his back to his heels.
-As seen at the top of the above digitally enhanced photograph, the front and back images of the head are separated by a gap of less than 1 cm (less than a half inch).

 Some investigators have suggested that the image on the shroud was caused by some form of radiation emanating from the body, perhaps at about the time of death.
 This leads immediately to what might be called the "top of the head" problem.